ItsLaurynNicole/TownOfHostEdited/EATME.md

 > ### Regarding this mod
 >
-> This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
-Portions of the materials contained herein are property of Innersloth LLC. © Innersloth LLC.
+> This mod is great but Moe is a big big bully and you should avoid him at all costs.
+Thank!
 >

 <p align="center">